I don't own these characters. Sunrise does.

 Natsuki only smiled.
 She was rewarded with a short, but loving kiss on the mouth.
 Yes, doing those cheesy, corny romantic things certainly paid off, she thought to herself.
 Shizuru giggled a bit again when she saw the contented look on Natsuki's face.

 They sat down beside a shady tree closest to the water, resting their backs against the slim trunk of the plant.
-They silently ate the lunch that Shizuru had packed in the bag and somehow ended up in a position where Natsuki had her head in Shizuru's lap.
-Shizuru was busying herself by running her fingers calmly through Natsuki's long, silky hair.
+They silently ate the lunch Shizuru had packed in the bag and somehow ended up in a position where Natsuki had her head in Shizuru's lap.
+Shizuru busied herself by running her fingers calmly through Natsuki's long, silky hair.

-"Natsuki, I've been thinking," Shizuru said in a low voice, as if she did not want to disturb the serenity that embraced them with warm, comfortable arms.
+"Natsuki, I've been thinking," Shizuru said in a low voice, like she did not want to disturb the serenity that embraced them with warm, comfortable arms.

 "Tell them about us?"
 Natsuki inquired to be sure that was what her lover meant.
-She would then have to check to make sure that Shizuru was serious, although no matter what, she was ready to laugh the idea off.
+She would then have to check to make sure that Shizuru was serious, even though no matter what, she was ready to laugh the idea off.